Macedonian language

 Macedonian (/ˌmæsᵻˈdoʊniən/ MASS-ih-DOH-nee-ən; македонски јазик, translit. makedonski jazik, /mk/) is an Eastern South Slavic language.
-It is part of the Indo-European language family, and is one of the Slavic languages, which are part of a larger Balto-Slavic branch.
-Spoken as a first language by around 1.6 million people, it serves as the official language of North Macedonia.
+It is part of the South Slavic languages, and is one of the Slavic languages, which are part of the Balto-Slavic branch and the larger Indo-European language family.
+Spoken as a first language by around 1.7 million people, it serves as the official language of North Macedonia.
 Most speakers can be found in the country and its diaspora, with a smaller number of speakers throughout the transnational region of Macedonia.
 Macedonian is also a recognized minority language in parts of Albania, Bosnia and Herzegovina, Romania, and Serbia and it is spoken by expatriate communities predominantly in Australia, Canada, and the United States.

 Macedonian developed out of the western dialects of the Eastern South Slavic dialect continuum, whose earliest recorded form is Old Church Slavonic.
-During much of its history, this dialect continuum was called "Bulgarian", although in the late 19th century, its western dialects came to be known separately as "Macedonian".
-Standard Macedonian was codified in 1945 and has developed modern literature since.
 As it is part of a dialect continuum with other South Slavic languages, Macedonian has a high degree of mutual intelligibility with Bulgarian and varieties of Serbo-Croatian.
+The international consensus outside of Bulgaria is that Macedonian is an autonomous language within the Eastern South Slavic dialect continuum, although since Macedonian and Bulgarian are mutually intelligible and are socio-historically related, a small minority of linguists are divided in their views of the two as separate languages or as a single pluricentric language.

+Standard Macedonian was codified in 1945 and has developed modern literature since.
 Linguists distinguish 29 dialects of Macedonian, with linguistic differences separating Western and Eastern groups of dialects.
 Some features of Macedonian grammar are the use of a dynamic stress that falls on the antepenultimate syllable, three suffixed deictic articles that indicate noun position in reference to the speaker and the use of simple and complex verb tenses.
 Macedonian orthography is phonemic with a correspondence of one grapheme per phoneme.
 It is written using an adapted 31-letter version of the Cyrillic script with six original letters.
 Macedonian syntax is the same as of all other modern Slavic languages, i.e. of the subject-verb-object (SVO) type and has flexible word order.

 Macedonian vocabulary has been historically influenced by Turkish and Russian.
 Somewhat less prominent vocabulary influences also came from neighboring and prestige languages.
-The international consensus outside of Bulgaria is that Macedonian is an autonomous language within the Eastern South Slavic dialect continuum, although since Macedonian and Bulgarian are mutually intelligible and are socio-historically related, a small minority of linguists are divided in their views of the two as separate languages or as a single pluricentric language.

 5 May, the day when the government of Yugoslav Macedonia adopted the Macedonian alphabet as the official script of the republic in 1945, is marked as Macedonian Language Day.
 This is a working holiday, declared as such by the government of North Macedonia in 2019.